-Well, without more details on your process and tank, we can’t give you an accurate answer.
-Both principles work using the time-of-flight concept.
+Well, without more details on your process and tank, we can’t recommend an ultrasonic or radar level transmitter with certainty.
+Both measuring principles work using the time-of-flight concept.
 If you want to know more about that, then you can read this post here.
-But we can highlight the pros and cons of each, and you can figure out the best solution based on those.
+However, we can highlight the pros and cons of each, and you can figure out the best solution based on those.

-In my opinion, ultrasonic devices have become obsolete.
+In my opinion, ultrasonic level transmitters have become obsolete.
 Sure, many brands still push this tech.
-But with the low-cost radars now available, it’s hard to justify.
+But with the low-cost radar level transmitters now available, it’s hard to justify.
 Still, it may be too early to declare the ultrasonic dead.

 Regardless, changing the working frequency will change the beam spread, making the installation easier in some cases.
 And a radar measures everything inside the tank, unlike the ultrasonic that stops at the product’s surface.

 As for the drawbacks?
-Well, most radar devices cost more than ultrasonics, although VEGA and Endress+Hauser have a few low-cost options.
+Well, most radar level transmitters cost more than ultrasonics, although VEGA and Endress+Hauser have a few low-cost options.
 They take a little more work to set up as well and need a liquid with a minimum dielectric constant.

 So, do let us know which one will work better for you.